-Weavers | Weavings | Wool | Wool Buy | About Churro | Jewelry | Pottery | Clothing | Baskets | Combs,Pipes & Firestarters |HerbsWerk| Home
+Weavers | Weavings | Wool | Wool Buy | About Churro | Jewelry | Pottery | Clothing | Baskets | Weaving Combs, Spindles, Pipes & Firestarters |HerbsWerk| Home

-Dine' (Navajo) Weaving tools
+Dine' (Navajo) Weaving tools:

-Only seven 8-toothed traditional Dine' (Navajo) weaving combs left in stock, 8.5 to 13 ins., handmade of hardwood (all $40 each, plus mailing).
+Traditional Dine' (Navajo) weaving combs 8.5 to 13 ins., handmade of hardwood (all $40 each, plus mailing).

-Four 8-toothed combs.
+8-toothed combs.
+ALL SOLD

-Two 8-toothed combs.
+8-toothed combs.
+SOLD

-Last of seven: 8-toothed, 13 in. comb.
+8-toothed, 13 in.
+SOLD

-There are now only 7 combs in stock: the 6-tooth combs are $30 [SOLD]; each; 8-tooth combs are $40 each; the 16-toothed comb is NFS.
+The 6-tooth combs were $30 [SOLD]; each; 8-tooth combs were $40 each; the 16-toothed comb is NFS.
+SOLD

 BLACK MESA DINE' (NAVAJO) CLAY PIPES &